bcree11/react-template-cli/README.md

 react-quick-template
 ====================

-Quickly generat React and Material-Ui component templates.
+Quickly generate React and Material-Ui component templates.
 You also have the option to generate directories and sub-directories.